81Bootstraps/ulauncher-edge-bookmarks/README.md

-# ulauncher-brave-beta-bookmarks
+# ulauncher-edge-bookmarks

-> [ulauncher](https://ulauncher.io/) Extension to quickly open Brave Beta browser bookmarks.
+> [ulauncher](https://ulauncher.io/) Extension to quickly open Edge browser bookmarks.

 ❗ This extension is a fork of [this extension](https://github.com/pascalbe-dev/ulauncher-browser-bookmarks/) written by Pascal Betting which itself heavily based on [this extension](https://github.com/nortmas/chrome-bookmarks).

-❗❗ This extension limited for Brave Browser on purpopse and works only with Brave Beta.
+❗❗ This extension limited for Edge Browser on purpopse and works only with Edge.

 ## Requirements